ethyca/fides/docs/fidesops/docs/guides/privacy_requests.md

 `GET api/v1/privacy-request?external_id=<external_id>`

 For more detailed examples and further Privacy Request filtering in Fidesops please see [How-To: Report on Privacy Requests](reporting.md).

+## How can I restart a failed Privacy Request?
+To restart a failed Privacy Request from the failed collection, submit a request to:

+`POST /api/v1/privacy-request/<privacy_request_id>/retry`

+with an empty request body.

 ## How can I integrate the Privacy Request flow into my existing support tools?